santosh-dhungana/Climate-Change-Projection/README.md

 # Cliamte-Change-Projection

-These scripts houses codes to linearly bias-correct temperature of the Tonlesap Basin in Cambodia.
+These scripts houses codes to linearly bias-correct precipitation and temperature of the Tonlesap Basin in Cambodia.
 It directly processess the netcdf file to produce bias corrected CMIP6 climate models.
 ERA-5 temperature data set is used as reference dataset.
 Prior to bias correction, GCM models were spatially regridded to ERA-5 dataset spatial resolution.

 <hr>